 - 1. Preparing the steel

-The steel of the cutting edge is heated at about 800°C and forged to the required size.
-Forging means to beat metal to shape with a hammer and strengthen the structure.
+The steel of the cutting edge is heated at about 800℃ (about 1472℉) and forged to the required size.
+Forging is when metal is shaped and strenghthened by beating with a hammer.

-A bar of iron has a groove cut in one face and the steel blade is inserted and hammer beaten to join the two together.
+A bar of iron has a groove cut in one side.
+The steel blade is inserted and beaten with a hammer to join the blade and iron together.

 The flat part of the knife is shaped and cut to size.